 Since the product and project requirements are provided by stakeholders, they must be identified at an early stage.
-The identification of stakeholders is a process of finding all people to be impacted by the project and documenting information regarding their interest, involvement and impact on the project.
-It is vital for the project success to identify them prior to the project scope definition.
-The failure to identify all stakeholders may lead to missing some requirements and as a result the project objectives won’t be met.
+The identification of stakeholders is a process of finding all people to be impacted by the project and documenting information regarding their interest, involvement, and impact on the project.
+It is vital for project success to identify them before the project scope definition.
+The failure to identify all stakeholders may lead to missing some requirements, and as a result, the project objectives won’t be met.

 Project scope management consists of the processes necessary to ensure that the project includes all the work required to complete the project successfully.

-The first process executed by BA is collecting requirements.
-BA defines and documents stakeholders’ needs to meet the project objectives because the project success is directly dependent on the care taken to capture and manage requirements.
-Requirements must be brought to light, analyzed and documented in enough detail to be measured.
-The statement of work provided by stakeholders speeds up the process of collecting requirements and defining project scope.
+The first process executed by the BA is collecting requirements.
+BA defines and documents stakeholders’ needs to meet the project objectives because the project’s success is directly dependent on the care is taken to capture and manage requirements.
+Requirements must be brought to light, analyzed, and documented in enough detail to be measured.
+The statement of work provided by stakeholders speeds up the process of collecting requirements and defining the project scope.

 There are several techniques and tools used to collect requirements.
 The most often used technique is interviewing.
 Information is obtained from stakeholders by talking to them using different communication channels.
 Face-to-face meetings are the most effective.
-Apart from that remote communication techniques are widely spread and BA uses skype opportunities a lot to elicit necessary information.
-Also, emailing is used to get short answers or schedule meetings.
+Apart from that, remote communication techniques are widely spread, and BA uses skype opportunities a lot to elicit necessary information.
+Also, email is used to get short answers or schedule meetings.

-We use a focus group technique involving several stakeholders into one skype meeting to discuss some issues.
+We use a focus group technique involving several stakeholders in one skype meeting to discuss some issues.
 This technique helps to resolve disputes between stakeholders.

-We rarely use Joint Application Development sessions to focus on bringing together stakeholders, consumers and the development team to improve development process.
+We rarely use Joint Application Development sessions to focus on bringing together stakeholders, consumers, and the development team to improve the development process.
 All these techniques and tools result in:

 - the requirements traceability matrix helping to ensure that requirements approved in the documentation of requirements are delivered at the end of the project.

-The second process is scope definition that is necessary for the creation of detailed description of the project and product and it starts when all requirements seem to be collected.
-The elaboration of the project scope is critical to project success and is built on project deliverables, constraints and assumptions.
-The scope definition process results in recording of product scope description, product acceptance criteria, project deliverables, project exclusions, constraints and assumptions.
+The second process is scope definition that is necessary for the creation of a detailed description of the project and product and it starts when all requirements seem to be collected.
+The elaboration of the project scope is critical to project success and is built on project deliverables, constraints, and assumptions.
+The scope definition process results in the recording product scope description, product acceptance criteria, project deliverables, project exclusions, constraints, and assumptions.
 Relying on the collected data and documents, the technical persons make work decomposition and a project estimate.

-The above described procedure is known as scope verification process.
+The above-described procedure is known as the scope verification process.
 It is primarily concerned with acceptance criteria and does not involve QA persons.
-It is important to see the difference between scope verification and quality assurance because the latter is primarily concerned with correctness of the deliverables and meeting the quality requirements specified for deliverables and performed by QA persons before scope verification.
+It is important to see the difference between scope verification and quality assurance because the latter is primarily concerned with the correctness of the deliverables and meeting the quality requirements specified for deliverables and performed by QA persons before scope verification.

 XBtrack usually serves as a change control board and a bug tracking tool.
 The tasks marked as a feature are change requests and the tasks marked as a bug are bugs found by QA persons.

-When change requests are rejected the reasons for this rejection must be provided.
-And when change requests are approved they are added to the project scope then estimated, developed and verified.
+When change requests have been rejected the reasons for this rejection must be provided.
+And when change requests are approved, they are added to the project scope then estimated, developed, and verified.

 This is scope control process aimed at monitoring and controlling product and project scope and managing changes of the scope.
 Controlling the project scope ensures that all requested changes, corrective and preventive actions are subject to change control.
 Uncontrolled changes often lead to project scope creep then overtime, missed deadlines and as a result the project termination.